anuyts/ctx-alg/Readme.md

 In `Cmat`, we define CMATs (contextual multisorted algebraic theories), as well as a few translations:

+- The **settling** translation translates CMATs to MATs.
+It comes in two flavours:

-- The **cold** translation, which yields a free MAT with no substitution operations,
+   - The **cold** translation, which translates a free CMAT to a MAT with no substitution operations other than substitution composition,
-- The **hot** translation, which yields a free MAT with substitution operations, that can be extended with
+   - The **hot** translation, which translates a free CMAT to a MAT with substitution operations.
-   - an equational theory about substitution
-   - the axioms of the source CMAT.
+     It extends to a translation from non-free CMATs to MATs.

-Both translations have the same signature, and are indexed by a CMAT foundation, which determines what are the contexts of the resulting language.
+  Both flavours have the same signature, and are indexed by a CMAT foundation, which determines what are the contexts of the resulting language.

+- The **levitating** translation is actually a special case of the **settling** translations, which is indexed by a mode `m0`.
+  To levitate a CMAT is to settle it on the foundation whose contexts at mode `m` are really junctors from `m0` to `m`.

 Different parts are added in different places.
 The following table gives a bit of an overview.
 It should be read as follows: